annafedele/mdef/docs/term2/05-Designing with Collective Intelligence.md

 ## Dodo project

 Our project was based on the loss of biodiversity, a topic that is really complicated to address without with no more regard for human beings than for other living beings.
 Probably, it is the anthropocentric view on the subject of biodiversity that leads it to be so complicated to satisfy.
-That is why, after much brainstorming, we focused on plants and how they have no say when it comes to using them
+That is why, after much brainstorming, we focused on plants and how they have no say when it comes to using them.
+We based our LLM on 'The Honorable Harvest', i.e. a list of  honoring the indigenous legacies that teach us how to commune with our planet.
 ## *The Honorable Harvest*
     1_Ask for permission <br>
     2_Listen for di answer <br>